 Neutering a pet can be expensive however there is financial help available should you need it, see below to find out more:

 To reduce the risk of strangulation, we only recommend putting quick release collars on cats.
-Collars often get caught as the pet moves around and it is important that they release for your pets safety.
-Of course if your pet has a tracking device on their collar then the lost collar can be retrieved and refitted, however it is worth noting that GPS collars do not actually stop your pet going missing.
+Collars often get caught as the pet moves around and it is important that they release for your pet’s safety.
+Of course, if your pet has a tracking device on their collar then the lost collar can be retrieved and refitted, however it is worth noting that GPS collars do not actually stop your pet going missing.

 - Regularly check all your fences and garden boundaries are secure.
 Many dogs have escaped through a rotting fence panel.
 Over winter it is common for fences and gates to be blown down or open, and when letting your dog out in the dark it can be difficult to see if this is the case.
 It is always best to double check, before letting your dog out in inclement weather.
 If your dog needs to go out in the garden during particularly bad weather, it is safest to take them out on a lead.
-Thunder, lightening, howling wind or even very heavy rain can be enough to spook a dog into bolting.
+Thunder, lightning, howling wind or even very heavy rain can be enough to spook a dog into bolting.

-- Only let your dog off the lead in places where you are confident they will return.
+- Only let your dog off the lead in places where you are confident, they will return.
 If in doubt keep them on the lead.
 Rural walks, with lots of open land and rabbit burrows for example pose a real danger to smaller breeds.
 Rivers, canals, lakes and streams can change dramatically from season to season, if your dog enjoys the water, assess the conditions before you let them off lead.

 - Make sure your dog is always wearing a collar with an ID tag, containing your details, attached if you let them off the lead, this is not only a legal requirement but means that should they be found a member of the public can contact you quickly.

 - It is important to vigilant as dog theft is rising in some areas.